 Finally, you need to stand there some more waiting for the other side to finish, only to have to repeat the whole process over and over again until all the batter is gone.

 Gah!
 You know how I just mentioned that my mom had to bring me chicken when I first moved out?
 This is the part where I admit that I’ve only eaten homemade pancakes about twice since moving out from home… it’s one of those things that mom’s do better.

 Me?
 I stick to oatmeal, cereal, or pancake muffins…

-What are pancake muffins, you might ask?
+What are sweet potato pancake muffins, you might ask?
 Well, they’re basically muffins made from pancake batter which has been poured into muffin tins and baked — no flipping required!

 All you need is a handful of wholesome ingredients in a blender, and 5 minutes of hands-on time before you have yourself a batch of deliciously doughy muffins that can be enjoyed for breakfast or any time of the day.
 They’re perfectly portable for those on-the-go mornings, and have a good balance of carbs, proteins, and fats to give you a nice boost of stable energy.
 The best part is that they taste delicious.

 Not too sweet, with just the right amount of spice.
 I used sweet potato puree in these, but you can easily sub out pumpkin, butternut, or whatever other winter squash happens to tickle your fancy.

 And if you’re not a fan of dates (the horror!!), feel free to toss in some dried cranberries, chopped walnuts, or even chocolate chips instead.
 Actually, maybe toss in some chocolate chips regardless, because the only thing better than sweet potato pancake muffins in the morning, is chocolate chip pancake muffins…

 Sweet Potato Pancake Muffins – Savory StyleCourse: BreakfastDifficulty: Easy